 2. Share your fears with others

 You’ve probably heard the sweet saying that “a problem shared is a problem halved.”
 Often, the simple act of opening up to a close one about our worries makes them seem instantly more manageable.
-And the person you tell doesn’t need to be a trained counsellor for this to work.
+And the person you tell doesn’t need to be a trained counselor for this to work.
 Simply having someone listen to you and be there for you emotionally can be just the reminder you need that people care about you.
 And often, once spoken out loud, your fear already seems to shrink in significance.

 3. Be your own best friend